frapontillo/bd2-project-uniba/README.md

 - `rest-gen`, containing the generation code for the database classes.
 - `doc`, containing the whole documentation and a bunch of other stuff.

+## TODO

+- Update the doc with the newest logic schema (already exported in png).

 ## RESTful Web Service

 The dependencies for the RESTful Web Service are: